 Port Campbell National Park

-Campbell Port is a national park located 190 km southwest of Melbourne.
-The peculiarity of this national park lies in its coastline.
-Along the entire coast, rocky islands in the form of pillars, wedges, grottoes, chimneys and arches are scattered for hundreds of kilometers.
-But the most picturesque place of the national park is a place called the Twelve Apostles.
+Port Campbell is a national park located 190 km southwest of Melbourne.
+The special feature of this national park is its coastline.
+There are bizarrely shaped rocky islets in the form of pillars, wedges, grottoes, chimneys and arches scattered along the entire coast for hundreds of kilometers.
+But the most picturesque place in the national park is a place called the Twelve Apostles.

 Port Campbell National Park

-Port Campbell's rocks consist of limestone formed 26 million years ago, when the entire territory was under water.
-As marine animals died at the bottom of the sea, millions of tiny skeletons rich in calcium accumulated.
-Gradually, a layer of limestone with a thickness of up to 260 m was formed on the soft clay.
-About 20,000 years ago, during the last glaciation, sea level dropped, and the rocks appeared on the surface.
-Wind, rain and waves pounced on soft cliffs, and for many centuries every 20 — 30 years a piece of rock came off and fell into the ocean.
-In some places, the coastline retreated evenly, leaving no signs of the previous shape, but in other places the softer sections collapsed earlier, and the pillars and arches that we see today arose.
+The rocks of Port Campbell consist of limestone formed 26 million years ago, when the entire area was under water.
+As marine animals died, millions of tiny skeletons rich in calcium accumulated on the seabed.
+Gradually, a layer of limestone up to 260 m thick formed on top of the soft clay.
+About 20,000 years ago, during the last glaciation, the sea level dropped and the rocks came to the surface.
+Wind, rain, and waves pounced on the soft cliffs, and for many centuries, every 20-30 years, a piece of rock broke off and fell into the ocean.
+In some places, the coastline receded evenly, leaving no signs of its former shape, but in other places, softer areas collapsed earlier, and the pillars and arches that we see today appeared.

 Port Campbell National Park

-In Port Campbell Park, waves of up to 40 meters rage, which knock out ledges in limestone at an altitude of up to 60 m above the tide.
-A hole located near the Cave of thunder shows how the sea breaks through soft rocks to land.
-Here, water thunders underground in a 400-meter tunnel made by waves in the rocks.
-In some places, the roof of the tunnel collapsed, and through the outlet you can see the water boiling below.
+In the park Port Campbell is raging with waves up to 40 meters, which knock out ledges in the limestone at a height of up to 60 m above the tide point.
+The opening located near the Thunder Cave shows how the sea breaks through soft rocks onto land.
+Here, the water thunders underground in a 400-meter tunnel made by waves in the rocks.
+In places, the roof of the tunnel has collapsed, and through the vents you can see the boiling water below.

-The London arch - a rock formation about 20 million years old, exposed to the constant effects of ocean waves, gradually took the form of a two-spill bridge.
-Since there was a noticeable resemblance to the famous London bridge, this stone formation received the same name.
-On January 15, 1990, a span closer to the shore collapsed.
-Two tourists who were at that moment on the back of the « bridge » were trapped and were soon rescued by helicopter, no one was hurt.
-After the collapse, « London Bridge » turned into « London Arch ».
+The London Arch, a rock formation about 20 million years old, exposed to the constant effects of ocean waves, gradually took the form of a two-span bridge.
+Since there was a noticeable resemblance to the famous London Bridge, this stone formation received the same name.
+On January 15, 1990, the span closer to the shore collapsed.
+Two tourists who were at that moment on the far side of the "bridge" were trapped and were soon rescued by helicopter, no one was injured.
+After the collapse, the London Bridge turned into the London Arch.

-The picturesque Port Campbell Rock attracts not only numerous tourists.
-Birds, such as a thin-billed petrel, also arrive here.
-They breed on the rocky ledges of the greatest cliff - the island of Matton Bird, arriving here in late September from Siberia.
-To do this, they make a journey of 14,400 km long, crossing the Pacific Ocean.
+The picturesque cliffs of Port Campbell attract not only numerous tourists.
+Birds such as the slender-billed petrel also come here.
+They breed on the rocky ledges of the largest cliff, Matton Bird Island, arriving here in late September from Siberia.
+To do this, they travel 14,400 km across the Pacific Ocean.
 On the island, the nests are located in close proximity to each other, using any suitable crack.
-At an unattainable height, birds can grow chicks without fear of humans or rats.
+At an unattainable height, birds can raise chicks without fear of humans or rats.
 Other birds — albatrosses, boobies, cormorants and petrels — also flock to feast.
-In winter, southern whales sail past these shores on the way from Antarctica to breeding sites in the Great Australian Gulf.
-Some linger for reproduction, but most of the whales, reaching 15 m of length, pass further along the coast without fear of stormy waves and rocks.
+In winter, southern whales swim past these shores on their way from Antarctica to the breeding grounds in the Great Australian Bight.
+Some linger to breed, but most of the whales, which reach 15 m in length, pass further along the coast without fear of rough waves and rocks.

 Port Campbell National Park Port Campbell National Park Port Campbell National Park Port Campbell National Park Port Campbell National Park Port Campbell National Park